 - the physical conditions of disadvantaged schools will be addressed;

 Lifelong education also falls within this framework.
-To redress the effect of lack of education and its impact on individuals, a vigorous adult education programme will be implemented.
+To redress the effects of substandard education and its impact on individuals, a vigorous adult education programme will be implemented.

 An ACDP government would ensure that education remains a vibrant field for intellectual development.